 Treatment

-The drugs used to manage myositis are not FDA approved for the treatment of myositis and are being used off label.
+The drugs currently used to manage myositis are not FDA approved for the treatment of myositis and are being used off label.
 However, they are all approved for conditions similar to myositis.
 The use of these drugs for myositis is based on small clinical trials, expert experience and individual reports in the literature of effectiveness for myositis.2 These treatments include systemic glucocorticoids, methotrexate and other immunosuppressive agents, and intravenous immunoglobulin (IVIG).

 Descartes-08, an mRNA cell therapy, is an autologous mRNA-engineered chimeric antigen receptor T cell therapy (mRNA CAR T cell) targeting B cell maturation antigen (BCMA).
 The agent is designed to be administered without preconditioning chemotherapy and does not use integrating vectors, unlike other FDA approved CAR T cell therapies.3